wagner-austin/model-trainer/DEPLOYING_RAILWAY.md

 Deploying to Railway (Docker)

 Overview
-- This repo is already containerized via `server/Dockerfile` (multi-stage) and uses FastAPI + RQ.
+- This repo is containerized via a single-stage `server/Dockerfile` (FastAPI + RQ).
-- We deploy two services from the same repo using Docker build stages: `api` and `worker`.
+- We deploy two services from the same image with different start commands.
 - Redis is provided by Railway's Redis plugin; artifacts and logs persist on a mounted volume at `/data`.

 Prereqs